ScaleIT-Org/documentation/source/app_readiness.rst

 |checkbox| The App containers can be deleted without domain data loss \(docker-compose down\)

 |checkbox| The App containers can be replaced by new containers without domain data loss or corruption \(docker-compose down + build + up\)

+|checkbox| The timezone set for the container is UTC.
+See `Time Zone Details, Why UTC?`_

 |checkbox| Data Migration check may be necessary